parasav/node-scheduler-demo/README.md

 ### DB config

-App expects to find the mongoDB on localhost, you can change the server address in the app.js
+App expects to find the ArangoDB on localhost, you can change the server address in the app.js